guilhermewm/uuid-mongo/README.md

 # uuid-mongo

-Convert UUIDs to and from Java-style MongoDB `BinData(3, "...")` format.
+Convert UUIDs to and from MongoDB `BinData` format with support for both Java-style (subtype 3) and standard (subtype 4) UUID formats.

 This utility helps you handle the UUID byte-order difference between Java MongoDB drivers and other platforms like Node.js or Python.